sanhaus/control-panel.en/help/subdomains-certificates/using/renewing-subdomain-certificate.md

 ## Purchasing a certificate with the CSR {#purchasing-certificate}

 After obtaining a Certificate Signing Request CSR from the Control Panel, purchase an SSL certificate from a Certificate Authority approved by your organization.

-*Need to add some info on the types of certificates that are supported*

 ## Installing the SSL certificate {#installing-ssl-certificate}